Simon Rogan

 —

-Lunch menu - available for lunch Wednesday – Friday £125 per person
+Lunch menu - available for lunch midweek £125 per person.

-Available only during peak growing season - 2nd April – 31st October 2025.
+Available Wednesday - Friday during peak growing season - 2nd April – 31st October 2025, and on Fridays only from 1st November - 1st April 2026.

 All prices include VAT and exclude a discretionary 10% service charge.
 Prices may change without notice.